 Gastroenteritis is an infection of the gut (intestines) with viruses, bacteria or other microbes.
-You may develop diarrhoea, sickness (vomiting), tummy (abdominal) pain and other symptoms.
+You may develop diarrhoea and vomiting, tummy (abdominal) pain and other symptoms.

 Gastroenteritis is common.
 About 1 in 5 people in the UK will develop an episode of gastroenteritis in a year.